Nitrokey/nitrokey-documentation/source/components/nitrokeys/nitrokey3/secure-element.rst

-SE05x Secure Element
+Secure Element SE05x
 ====================

 .. contents:: :local:

-The Secure Element is a tamper-resistant secure element designed by NXP Semiconductors that provides advanced security features.
+The Secure Element `SE050 <https://www.nxp.com/products/SE050>`__ is a tamper-resistant chip by NXP Semiconductors that provides advanced security features.
 It offers hardware-based security functions including cryptographic operations, secure key storage, and protection against physical and logical attacks.
-The SE05X Secure Element is certified to Common Criteria EAL 6+ security level and includes features like RSA, ECC, AES, and SHA algorithms, making it ideal for the Nitrokey 3.
+The SE05X Secure Element is certified to Common Criteria EAL 6+ security level and implements algorithms like RSA, ECC, AES, and SHA, making it ideal for the Nitrokey 3.

-PIV depends on the Secure Element.
-OpenPGP Card can be configured to use the Secure Element or not.
-Passwords and FIDO2 are not depended of it, but it is used for specific use cases, like additional randomness.
+PIV uses the Secure Element.
+OpenPGP Card can be configured to use the Secure Element or not in which case a software-only implementation is used.
+Passwords and FIDO2 don't use the Secure Element, but it is used for specific use cases, like additional randomness.

-You can read more information about the Secure Element itself here `SE050 <https://www.nxp.com/products/SE050>`__.

 Activation/Deactivation for OpenPGP
 -----------------------------------
-The Secure Element is enabled by default if no key in OpenPGP Card and PIV is already saved on the device.
+The Secure Element is enabled by default if no cryptographic key in OpenPGP Card and PIV is already saved on the device.
-This is automatically the case after reset of the OpenPGP Card or the whole device.
-Manually activating the Secure Element for the OpenPGP Card will delete all current keys.
+This is automatically the case after resetting the OpenPGP Card or the whole Nitrokey.
+Manually activating the Secure Element for the OpenPGP Card will delete all existing keys.

 To check whether the Secure Element for OpenPGP is activated run: